ToshioCP/Gobject-tutorial/gfm/sec4.md

 -10.000000 = -10.000000
 ~~~

+The source file is in the directory [src/tdouble4](../src/tdouble4).

 If you want to connect your handler (user-provided handler) to the signal, you can still use `g_signal_connect`.
 Add the following in `main.c`.